vcon-dev/wtf-transcript-converter/docs/user_guide.rst

 User Guide
 ==========

-This comprehensive guide covers all aspects of using the WTF Transcript Converter library.
+This comprehensive guide covers all aspects of using the vCon WTF library.

 Getting Started
 ---------------